Akpams/Face-recognition-and-attendace-system/README.md

 face_recognition

-Note
+Note**

-for face_recognition to work cmake must be installed and compiled, this also include installing dlib
+For face_recognition to work cmake must be installed and compiled, this also include installing dlib